-Data indicates that the Agency maintained with a slight decline in providing for the mental health needs of the child(ren).
+Data indicates that the Agency maintained with a slight decline in the area of providing for the mental health needs of the child(ren).
 Data continues to indicate children in placement are more likely to have mental health assessments and services to address the identified need(s) of the child.